 “In the end, it was a win-win situation and we ended up both being quite happy with the results.
 The key is that we kept it professional at the start, getting everything outlined in detail so that each of us knew what was needed and what the expected outcomes were.”

-You can download the full “Pricing your work” chapter from www.workformoneydesignforlove.com/free.
+Get the full “Pricing your work” chapter when you join the mailing list.

 Your choice of chapter was a close call between “Pricing your work” and “Marketing yourself and finding good clients.”
 Those who voted for the latter can read an excerpt on the AIGA website.